Grad Program

 Course Options

-Flex Academy offers the flexibility to design a unique High School experience with a variety of different learning options.
+Flex Academy offers the ability to design a unique high school experience with a variety of different learning options.
 All courses provide credit towards the BC Dogwood Diploma.

 Hybrid Courses